Carrier Relations Manager - IT-Online

 Minimum Experience

-- 5 years experience in telecommunications in network costing and carrier relations management
+- 5 years experience in telecommunications industry, data networking products (MPLS, Ethernet, WAN, etc.).

+- Experience in procurement from international suppliers, predominately in Africa and Middle East (preferable)

 Other Requirements